Relativistic slowing down shocks as sources of GRB lag: The microphysics of relativistic flows

 \section{The microphysics of relativistic flows}

 Relativistic plasma is an obscure phenomenon.
 Magnetic waves are too weak to disturb the particle movement so strong as Cracow acceleration requires.
 There must be some collective processes that build magnetic and electric fields on a micro-scale.
-Before we introduce the model of loop plasma let us present how small magnetic helical tubes could build the homogeneous magnetic field and the required disturbances.
-Let us consider two idealised cases.

-Let us assume that the Weibel instability generates on a micro-scale small magnetic helical tubes.
-The axes of symmetry of these tubes are parallel to the global speed of the plasma.
-The tubes have different diameters and are scattered randomly across the space.
-Let us assume that the direction of the velocity of accelerated particles can diverge only a bit from the direction of axes of the tubes.
-This is the case of the accelerated particle wandering upstream of the relativistic shock.
-When the particle crosses the transverse section of a tube then the direction of its movement is changing slightly.
-The change is random and its value and direction depend on the location of the intersection point where the particle crosses the transverse section of the tube.
-These crossings correspond to scatterings in our simulations.

-In addition, we assume that vectors of the magnetic field of small tubes are adding up and form one magnetic helical tube in the macro scale (the big tube).
-The particle wandering upstream of the shock can see the big tube as the homogeneous magnetic field perpendicular to the shock normal.
-Now, we have two idealised cases, the random field and the homogeneous field, that are one physical reality.
-The value of the magnetic field of a small tube must be on average much larger than the value of the magnetic field of the big tube so that the addition of vectors is correct.

-Now, our model of simulations fits into the theoretical model.
-In the theoretical model particles interact with the strong random magnetic field only and the homogeneous magnetic field is formed by the composition and dynamics of small tubes.
-Each scattering takes up a very short time span, equal to zero in the simulations, and corresponds to the change of the direction of the particle velocity caused by some group of small tubes.
-The wandering in the homogeneous magnetic field between scatterings takes up the entire amount of the time (the big tube).
-Our model of simulations enables any shortening of the time between scatterings and keeping the same pattern of the magnetic field fluctuations simultaneously.

-One should remember that current numerical simulations and analytical models are useless in the topic of relativistic plasma since they do not reach the required accuracy.
+One should remember that current numerical simulations and analytic models are useless in the topic of relativistic plasma since they do not reach the required accuracy.
 We will explain this opinion with the use of two examples of PIC simulations.

-\cite{Spitkovsky08} simulated relativistic shocks in 2D and used an artificial wall that had produced an artificial returning stream.
-Collective processes in plasma are sensitive to a flap of a bird's wing and the stream is a hurricane which can do everything.
-The author has written that the shock moves to the right at 0.47c.
-We do not know how to transforme the velocity to 3D, but if it has the same value in 3D then the compression is equal to 2.
-Such decline in the value of the compression from 3 to 2 means that the asymptotic value of the energy spectral index $\beta_0$ grows from $2.2$ to $\sim 4$.
-The author has detected particle acceleration and got the index equal to 2.4.
-In our opinion the artificial returning stream accelerates particles and reduces the compression.
+\citet{Spitkovsky08} simulated relativistic shocks in 2D and had used an artificial wall that produced an artificial returning stream.
+Collective processes in plasma are sensitive to global changes of plasma and the stream is preventing the processes from coming into existence.
+The author has detected particle acceleration but has not given any reason for this.
+In our opinion the artificial returning stream accelerates particles.